 Is It Legal for Health Insurers to Deny Treatment for Experimental Procedures?

-Coverage for a particular condition will be primarily determined by the contract you signed with your health insurance company.
-There are many cases where patients have been legally denied coverage for experimental procedures based on the health insurance contract.
+Coverage for a particular condition will be primarily determined by the contract you signed with your insurance company.
+There are many cases where patients have been legally denied coverage for experimental procedures based on the insurance contract.
 If the contract clearly defines and excludes certain experimental techniques from its policy coverage, your insurer may legally deny you coverage.

 But what if a patient doesn’t have any other option but to undergo an experimental procedure?
 It can be incredibly frustrating to have paid insurance premiums for many years, only to find out that you will still owe a huge bill on your medical treatment.
 In fact, 62% of Americans oppose the decision by health insurers to deny coverage based on a cost-benefit analysis.

 Millions of Americans find themselves stuck when it comes to coverage for innovative and rare medical procedures.
-While some of these techniques are the only available option and can actually benefit a patient, health insurance companies tend to deny them and cause significant hardship as a result.
+While some of these techniques are the only available option and can actually benefit a patient, insurance companies tend to deny them and cause significant hardship as a result.
 In addition, some companies also deny coverage for procedures that aren’t approved by relevant government agencies.
-This means that when the FDA wrongfully classifies a procedure as experimental in nature, patients may suffer fromthe consequences of lack of coverage.
+This means that when the FDA wrongfully classifies a procedure as experimental in nature, patients may suffer from the consequences of lack of coverage.

-When determining the legality of experimental or investigational treatment denials, a lot comes down to the language of the health insurance policy.
+When determining the legality of experimental or investigational treatment denials, a lot comes down to the language of the insurance policy.
 A vague definition of what is “experimental” or “investigational” innature often creates loopholes for lawsuits against denied coverage.
 Many courts follow these guidelines when determining the legality of a denied claim.

 The language of the policy